GobySoft/goby3/src/doc/markdown/doc240_middleware-io.md

 ## UDP I/O

-User Datagram Protocol (UDP) messages are simple IP messages.
+User Datagram Protocol (UDP) messages are lightweight IP-based messages.
 Since the inherent protocol is message-based, no delimiter logic is needed here.

 ### Point-to-point